-However, among the many free and affordable builders widely available, there are some aimed at photography and portfolio sites, and while photo sites have common features shares with other website types, professionals need to utilize website builders that can display high-quality images in the way they're intended to be seen.
+However, among the many affordable website builders widely available, there are some aimed at photography and portfolio sites.
+While photo sharing sites have common features shared with builders, professionals need to utilize website builders that can display high-quality images in the way they're intended to be seen.

-Our guide to the best website builders for photographers aims to showcase the best solutions for this niche, like we have with the best website builder for musicians (opens in new tab).
-We discuss five website builders, each offering ease of use, excellent tools and features, and reasonable pricing.
-A few chosen also offer the opportunity for ecommerce, so that photographers can sell images via sites too.
+Our guide to the best website builders for photographers aims to showcase the best solutions for this niche as we have the best website builder for musicians.
+We discuss five website builders, comparing each and looking for ease of use, excellent tools and features, and reasonable pricing.
+A few chosen also offer the opportunity for ecommerce so that you can sell images via your site too.

-We examine each builder's pros and cons, to help you find the best website builders for photographers, and display your photos online.
+We examine each builder's pros and cons, to help you find the best website builders for photographers to showcase and sell your skills online.

 While Format doesn’t provide the same range of features as more robust website builders, it streamlines virtually every aspect of building a website.
 Its ease of use and decent set of features for basic website building make it a great option for any photographer looking for a simple way to develop a website.